kce360/Finland-LinkedIn-Job-Posts-Analysis-2022-2024-2-Ways-Excel-Only-and-SQL-Power-BI/README.md

 Final updates and corrections were made to the dataset.
 This included setting a standard sector for specific companies, fixing any remaining data inconsistencies, and ensuring all data was ready for analysis.
 The table was prepared for export and use in Power BI.
 Some columns are not used in Power BI but I decided to keep them for verification when it is necessary like companyURL and publishedAt.
 1257 rows of data (same as in Excel) were obtained as a result of data cleaning and transforming in SSMS.

 ### SQL File
-The complete SQL code used for this project is available in the scripts folder on GitHub.
+The complete SQL code used for this project is available in the main folder of this repository.
 1257 rows of data (same as in Excel) were obtained as a result of data cleaning and transforming in SSMS.

 ### Step 11: Power BI